Marguerite Young (journalist): Odd jobs

 There is a gap in Young's memoirs from 1936 to 1939.
 From articles she published in the New Masses, it seems she worked there from summers 1936 to 1938, with a final article in tribute to friend Paul Y. Anderson in December 1938.
 (See "Work - Articles" sub-section, below.)

 The memoir of Hope Hale Davis recounts that, as of September 1937, a Soviet agent called "Young" began to visit her Washington, DC, apartment to files.

 By 1939, it seems from her memoirs that Young was working in the press office of the Ford Motor Company, as she was taking assignments for Fred Black (formerly of The Dearborn Independent) and George Pierrot, both closely associated with Henry Ford.
 She worked with Black for the New York World's Fair for two periods: February 18–October 29, 1939, and May 4–November 1, 1940.
 During that period, she lived in Dearborn, Michigan.

-After work for Ford, from 1940–1941, Young took jobs with the Salvation Army and Macy's.
+After work for Ford, from 1940 to 1941, Young took jobs with the Salvation Army and Macy's.
 Then, she took over a job from radio personality "Martha Deane" (Mary Margaret McBride, whom Young refers to first as "Marian Young" and then "Martha Dean") at a Scripps-Howard syndicate that she call "National Enterprise Association" or NEA.